 I like the way it feels on my skin.
 I love the color of bright new copper, and I like to watch it mellow to a warm brown tone as it oxidizes over time.
 It’s more interesting than silver or gold, in my opinion.
 I’m also more comfortable working with copper than I am with any other metal.
 Perhaps that’s due to the fact that I have a lot more experience with copper than with any other metal.
 Or maybe it’s just my metal.
 Maybe it has something to do with conductance or frequency resonance.
 I don’t know, but it’s always my first choice — to create with and to wear.

-Copper is also one of just two pure metal alloys on this list.
+Copper is also one of just two pure metals on this list.
 The other one is fine silver.
 Perhaps the purity has something to do with my attraction to it because I also enjoy working with fine silver.
 That attraction doesn’t seem to be based on any sort of rational thought process.
 It’s clearly an emotional attachment, and that I can’t explain.

 Copper wire is harder than fine silver but softer than sterling silver.
 I don’t care to work with sterling silver for that reason, and that’s perhaps why I make silver jewelry so infrequently.
 As for fine silver, it’s simply not strong enough for certain structural applications, so I find myself having to keep too many different silver wires on hand to make my jewelry in silver.

 Copper is, by far, the most predictable, versatile, and functional wire I’ve found for the style of jewelry that I make.
 Whenever I stray from copper, I inevitably come back to it because it works better (for me) than any other metal I’ve tried.